smontiel20/MeCheck_Rule_Generation_And_Validation/README.md

 This directory contains our pipeline implementation, including:

-- End-to-end scripts
 - Pipeline logic
-- Supporting utilities
+- Supporting utilities using GPT models and SerpAPI

 ➡️ Inside this directory, see the `README/` folder for instructions on how to run the full pipeline.